Alejandro Char Chaljub: Basketball

 In 2018, the Titanes de Barranquilla became the city's first professional basketball team in 15 years.
 Chaljub who was Barranquilla's major at that time stressed that the team would enjoy his full support as it would support the development of the local youth.
 Chaljub added that the idea of having the professional team in Barranquilla came from him.
 He said “we studied it, analyzed it, and gave the go-ahead, because after the Central American and Caribbean Games the city was hungry for sports.
 And furthermore, these venues need important events to keep them running and what better way than to be with a team like Titanes at the Elías Chegwin stadium.”

 Controversies

 Alejandro Char has been linked with corruption cases, including the bribing of judges, and the purchase of votes for his personal benefit or the benefit of his political allies.
-The accusations were made by former congresswoman Aída Merlano Rebolledo, herself accused of participating in vote-buying patronage networks in the Caribbean Region (Colombia) and currently held captive in Venezuela.
+The accusations were made by former congresswoman Aída Merlano Rebolledo, herself accused of participating in vote-buying patronage networks in the Caribbean Region (Colombia) and currently was returned from Venezuela.